JavaSaBr/jmb-font-generator/README.md

 ## jME Font Generator 1.0.5

-It's a plugin for jMonkeyBuilder to add an action to create jME bitmap fonts based on system fonts.
+It's a plugin for jMonkeyBuilder which provides an action to create jME bitmap fonts based on system fonts.
 This plugin is embedded in the Editor since 1.3.0 version.

 #### It requires jMonkeyBuilder 1.5.1 or higher.